 The work programmes shall specify if other forms of reimbursement are to be used in the actions concerned.
-International Cooperation Partner Countries (see annex 1 to the Work programme) may opt for a lump sum.

 If so provided in the call fiche, it is possible to claim subsistence and accommodation costs (related to travel as part of the implementation of a project) on the basis of flat rates.
 These rates, which do not cover travel costs, are in the form of a daily allowance for every country.
 The use of these rates is optional, but you may wish to use them when calculating your proposal budget.
-The rates and the detailed rules for their use, can be found on the Participant Portal (http://ec.europa.eu/research/participants/portal/).
+The rates, and the detailed rules for their use. be found on the Participant Portal can (http://ec.europa.eu/research/participants/portal/).